karmaniverous/stan-cli/.stan/system/stan.todo.md

   - Resolved `@typescript-eslint/no-unused-vars` by removing an unused `rm` import.
   - Removed unnecessary `?? []` coalescing in a readdir fallback (`no-unnecessary-condition`).
   - Added a single awaited no-op in the async mock to satisfy `require-await`.

+‑ Tests: fix typecheck and lint in overlay snapshot contract test (snap.overlay.snapshot.test.ts) — added awaited no‑ops to async mocks to satisfy require‑await and used non‑null assertions when reading vi mock call args after asserting call counts; no runtime behavior changes.